Govt. Tourism License 3195/080/81

 Cost of SIM Card in Nepal

-The cost of the three available SIM cards in Nepal are as follows:
+The cost of the three available SIM cards in Nepal is as follows

 Note: The actual cost of the SIM cards may vary depending on the location and sellers.